aimeos/map/README.md

 ### map()

-Calls the passed function once for each element and returns a new map for the result.
+Maps new values to the existing keys using the passed function and returns a new map for the result.

 ```php
 public function map( callable $callback ) : self